How Often Should You Eat: A Beginner’s Guide to Intermittent Fasting

-While intermittent fasting is safe and effective for most people, there are a few important things to consider before you dive in.
-Read on to learn more about what intermittent fasting is, how it works, the benefits you can experience, and who should (and shouldn’t) practice it.
+While intermittent fasting can be safe for most people, there are a few important things to consider before you dive in.
+Read on to learn more about what intermittent fasting is, how it works, the benefits you may experience, and who should (and shouldn’t) practice it.

 What is Intermittent Fasting?

 It may be considered a health trend, but intermittent fasting is nothing new.
 We’ve been fasting since the beginning of time, and throughout most of history during periods of famine.
 Many cultures practice fasting for religious reasons, and we’re willing to bet you’ve fasted before, too.
 If you’ve gone more than 12 hours without eating anything (yes, sleep counts) then you’ve fasted.

 However, when it comes to using intermittent fasting as a tool for weight loss, there is some strategy behind it.
 To understand how and why intermittent fasting works, it helps to know the difference between the fed state and fasted state, and how your body responds to both.

 The Fed State vs The Fasted State: Why Do They Matter?

 Your body is in one of two states at all times: the fed state or the fasted state.

 The fed state is the one you’re in when you consume calories and your body is busy digesting, absorbing, and assimilating nutrients from the foods you eat.
 Under normal circumstances, you’re in the fed state for most of the day, except for when you’re sleeping, which is when you enter the fasted state.

 When your body is in the fasted state and not taking in any calories, it can focus on burning fat.
 The idea behind intermittent fasting is to be intentional with the window of time you fast, so that you can be in the fasted state — and therefore, a fat burning state — for a longer period of time.